mgarcia01752/PyPNM/docs/system/generate-ssl-certificates.md

 ## Option 1 – Self-Signed Certificate (Local Development)

-For local testing (for example, `https://localhost:8443`), you can use a self-signed certificate.
+For local testing (for example, the [local HTTPS endpoint](https://localhost:8443)), you can use a self-signed certificate.

 From the repo root: